-Our family loves taking walks and collecting all the new lovely treasures on the ground.
+During the fall, our family loves taking walks and collecting all these lovely treasures on the ground.
 You know, pine cones, leaves, cool tree bark, acorns… all those very wonderful fall-ish items.

 This fall kids art project is perfect because it combines taking a family walk, doing a simple art project and then creating a unique, no-fuss fall banner.